dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 1. GitHub repository URL (should be public so we can see it)
 1. your working domain name URL on surge.sh
-1. App should:
-  * have individual routes for:
+1. App should have individual routes for:
   * new
   * list view
   * full show view
-  * make CRUD api calls
+1. App should make CRUD api calls
   * create
   * update
   * deleted
-  * have connected redux components